vanguriaishwarya/netdata-monitoring/README.md

-##✅ Task: Monitor System Resources Using Netdata.
+##Task: Monitor System Resources Using Netdata.

 ##📝 Objective:Install Netdata using Docker and visualize real-time system and application performance metrics through a web-based dashboard.